59 Low Growing Perennial Plants For Garden Edges and Borders

 These classy-looking and distinctive flowers are easy to grow.

-Resembling Christmas colors with its large, glossy green leaves and deep red trumpet-shaped flowers, the Calla Lily is a gorgeous staple to garden borders.
-That said, you can also purchase this plant in many other flower colors, including black.
+With its large, glossy green leaves and deep trumpet-shaped flowers, the calla lily is a gorgeous staple to garden borders.
+You can also purchase this plant in many flower colors, including black.
+It’s a beloved cut flower, that works nicely in arrangements and thrives in tropical areas.

-Adult Calla Lilies grow up to 18 inches tall and are self-sufficient.
+Adult calla lilies grow up to three feet tall and are relatively self-sufficient.
 They prefer full sun or partial shade and moist soil, when possible.
-The Calla Lily grows in USDA Zones 8-10.
+The calla lily grows in zones 8-10.

 Catmint